Badgerati/Pode/docs/Tutorials/Authentication/Overview.md

 }
 ```

-or a custom message as follows, which can be used with a custom status code or on its own:
+or a custom message (the status description) as follows, which can be used with a custom status code or on its own:

 ```powershell
 New-PodeAuthType -Basic | Add-PodeAuth -Name 'Login' -ScriptBlock {